corda/corda-docs/content/en/docs/corda-enterprise/4.3/corda-firewall-configuration-fields.md

 At the same level of priority, it is random which instance wins the leader election.
 If a `bridge` instance dies another will have the opportunity to become master in instead.

 ### haTopic
-Sets the zookeeper topic that the nodes used in resolving the election and must be the same for all `bridge` instances competing for master status.
-This is available to allow a single zookeeper cluster to be reused with multiple sets of `bridges` (e.g. in test environments).
+Sets the zookeeper/artemis topic that the nodes used in resolving the election and must be the same for all `bridge` instances competing for master status.
+This is available to allow a single zookeeper/artemis cluster to be reused with multiple sets of `bridges` (e.g. in test environments).

 The default value is `bridge/ha` and would not normally need to be changed if the cluster is not shared.

-{{% note %}}This is a zookeeper specific configuration that is not appropriate when using the `Bully Algorithm`.
-It should therefore not be set when using the algorithm over artemis.{{% /note %}}

 ## auditServiceConfiguration
 Both `FloatOuter` and `BridgeInner` components have an audit service which is currently outputting into the process log some traffic statistics.
 It contains the `loggingIntervalSec` field.